juhasev/sample-ninja-help/project-dashboard-email-bounces.md

 > If you want to download CSV of all bounced emails, click on the top right corner of the window.

-> To copy individual panelist IDs, click on the round information button on each row.
+> To copy individual panelist IDs, click the round information button on each row.

 > All **Permanent** bounces are automatically unsubscribed from the panel.
 This is because if you keep sending emails to the bounced email addresses, your email reputation will worsen.